JoshSar-Shalom/Rom-Pixel-Display/README.md

 <p float="left">
   <img src="image/Display_Assembly.png" width="800"/>
 </p>
-Everything to the left of the ROM chip, while it looks complex, is just a binary counter.
+Everything to the left of the ROM chip a binary counter.
 This counter acts as a ROM iterator, incrementing the instruction line by one each cycle.
 The component labeled "8 Bit 2-to-1 Multi" is a multiplexer that lets me troubleshoot or reset the counter.
 When I set its control input to zero, it continuously feeds the value 0 into the loop.
 This effectively halts the ROM chip from running its program.

 # ROM
 The developer of the simulator added a built-in 256 × 16-bit ROM chip in his April 2025 update.
 This chip inspired the project and accepts binary input, which can be sent to any connected chip.